andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 - books and articles *italics*
 - internal links to other pages on the course website **bold**
 - left whatever regular text as you had it italicized or bold

+In `Course_Glossery.qmd`, there was an entire line of 80 dashes.
+With Quarto, you only need 3 to create a horizontal rule :)

 ## Publishing